100mslive/100ms-flutter/sample apps/one_to_one_callkit/README.md

 flutter pub get
 ```

+> Note 🔑: The app utilizes the `callkit-ui` branch from the `hms_room_kit` repository instead of the published package to integrate a customized calling interface, showcasing the flexibility and collaborative nature of open-source development.

 4. Set up Firebase for push notifications, google sign-in, and cloud functions.
 Add `GoogleService-Info.plist` to the `ios/Runner` directory and `google-services.json` to `android/app` directory.

 5. Create a 100ms account, and setup below templates: